Jolokia Protocol

 When returning list() results, Jolokia translates each MBean’s javax.management.MBeanInfo information into a JSON fragment.
 Standard fields of this fragment are:

-These fields are added by default, built-in implementations of org.jolokia.service.jmx.handler.list.DataUpdater.
+These fields are added by default, built-in implementations of org.jolokia.server.core.service.api.DataUpdater.

-Since Jolokia 2.1.0 we can now discover (using /META-INF/jolokia/services) additional services of org.jolokia.service.jmx.handler.list.DataUpdater class which can be used to construct (or override) additional fields of MBean’s JSON information.
+Since Jolokia 2.1.0 we can now discover (using /META-INF/jolokia/services) additional services of org.jolokia.server.core.service.api.DataUpdater class which can be used to construct (or override) additional fields of MBean’s JSON information.

 Potential use-case may be information related to RBAC (Role-based Access Control).